Film review of the Oscar winning drama starring Colin Firth as King George VI and how a speech therapist helped him overcome a stammer.

 Writer Seidler is at his most playful, witty and wily during their scenes together and this is when Speech really finds its fire and comes alive.
 But this is also, perversely, where the disappointment rapidly sinks in.

-More fool this critic for being giddily led up the garden path by the deceiving trailers that promised a perhaps too furtive mind to imagine a different film.
+More fool this critic for being giddily led up the garden path by the deceiving trailers that led my furtive mind to imagine a different film.

 In all, this is still an impressive, immaculately produced speech, well worth a listen to and pooh to the detractors who complained the film lacks historical accuracy.